justin-napolitano/hugo-rss-mysql-update/index.md

 +++
-title =  "Automate Posting Hugo Blog to Social Sites...with a db" date = "2024-06-15" description = "How To automate posting to social sites" author = "Justin Napolitano" tags = ['python', "hugo","programming","fail"]
+title =  "Automate Posting Hugo Blog to Social Sites (with a db)" description = "How To automate posting to social sites" author = "Justin Napolitano" tags = ['python', "hugo","programming","fail"]